alexcolls/web3-contracts-bundle/contracts/games/ElementalRaiders/Skill/README.md

 Bundler safely mints an ERC721 token for a user if the user has approved the required amount of GFAL tokens (Price by rarity).
 Allows the admin (set in the proxy contract) to update minting prices and the base URI.
-Implements the ERC721, ERC721Enumerable, and ERC721Burnable interfaces.
+Implements the ERC721, ERC721Enumerable, and ERC721Burnable interfaces & ERC2981 functionalities for royalty compatibality.
 Allows querying of the owner of a token by token ID or array of token IDs.

 ## Usage